How hot weather affects your car: five summer problems explained

 Your tyres can tell you a lot about how your car is performing.
 If they aren’t wearing evenly, then tyre pressures may be mismatched or there could be a fault with the steering.

-Check that all four tyres have at least 3mm of tread and are inflated to the correct pressure - this is vital to maintaining good grip in wet and even icy conditions.
+Check that all four tyres have at least 3mm of tread and are inflated to the correct pressure - this is vital to maintaining good grip in wet weather and standing water.
 For everything you need to know about how to check your tyres you can read our how to check your tyres advice complete with short video.

 Also take a look at your wiper blades to ensure they're clearing the screen effectively and that the rubber has not perished.